-If you open a Payable-on-Death bank account with a named beneficiary (known as a Transfer-on-Death for brokerage accounts), the relevant assets will automatically transfer to your heir when you die.
+If you open a Payable-on-Death bank account with a named beneficiary (known as a Transfer-on-Death for brokerage accounts), the relevant assets will automatically transfer to your heir upon your passing.
 You can also designate more than one beneficiary.
 The beneficiary or beneficiaries named on a TOD or POD account simply need to show the financial institution a form of identification along with a certified copy of your death certificate to access the funds in the account.
-You should let your beneficiaries know in advance about which accounts they are named in and the procedures for claiming their inheritance.
+You should inform your beneficiaries in advance, on which accounts they are named and the procedures for claiming their inheritance.

 Update your last will and testament

-The suggestions above will help with a smooth transfer of assets upon your passing.
-But you must also have a last will and testament to make sure that any assets not passing by contract (per above) go to your intended beneficiaries through the court system (i.e. probate).
-A person who dies intestate (without a will) loses the opportunity to name their inheritors - and state statutes will determine how their estate is allocated.
-This is not an ideal scenario.
-A will allows you to create conditional bequests (e.g. if my brother does not survive me, his inheritance will go to his children), name guardians for minor children, and select an executor to administer your estate and navigate its settlement through probate.
+While the above suggestions will assist with a smooth transfer of assets upon your passing, you must have a last will and testament to ensure that those assets not passing by contract (per above) go to your intended beneficiaries through the court system (i.e. probate).
+A person who dies intestate, or without a will, loses the opportunity to name their inheritors and state statute will dictate the disposition of their estate.
+This is a less than ideal scenario.
+Furthermore, a will allows you to create conditional bequests (e.g. if my brother does not survive me his inheritance shall go to his children), name guardians for minor children and select an executor to administer your estate and navigate its settlement through probate.
 Your will should be updated periodically (e.g. every five years), upon major life changes (e.g. marriage, divorce or having a child) or the occurrence of major financial events (e.g. winning the lottery).

 Create an emergency file

-You should create a list of people to contact in an emergency.
-Keep this list in a safe place and maintain secure backups if you are storing it electronically.
-Let your spouse and loved ones know where to find this list, any safe deposit box keys, and applicable passwords.
+You should have a list of people to contact in an emergency.
+Keep this list in a safe place and maintain secure backups if stored electronically.
+Let your spouse and loved ones know where to locate the list, any keys to access safe deposit boxes and any applicable passwords.

 Do not go this alone.
-If you don’t plan your finances prudently, and comply with legal statutes and tax laws, the results can be devastating to your loved ones.
-Contact a financial planner who can champion your planning, assemble the necessary team of experts and help you develop a financial blueprint that will help you make sure your loved ones are cared for after you’ve gone.
+Failure to comply with legal statute, tax law and prudent financial planning measures can, and likely will, have a devastating effect.
+Contact a financial advisor who can champion your planning, assemble the necessary team of experts and help you develop a financial blueprint that will help you accomplish your goals.

-Once your plan is developed, give your spouse and loved ones copies of or access to it as well as the contact details of your planning team (advisor, attorney).
-That way everyone involved will know exactly what to do in an emergency.
+Once the plan is developed, be sure to give your spouse and loved ones copies or access to the formalized plan as well as the contact information for your planning team (advisor, attorney) so everyone involved will know exactly how to proceed in the event of an emergency.

 Please consider sharing this post